 Rolfing is usually done over the course of 10 sessions (“the 10-series”) plus three movement optional.

 Each session focuses on a specific goal and area of the body.
 The results are cumulative, and each session builds on the previous one.
 A minimum of three session commitment is recommended, to decide if it is right for you.
 The most suitable plan should be discussed at the beginning of the treatment.

 Through soft tissue manipulation and movement education, Rolfers affect body posture and structure over the long-term.
 Unlike massage, which often focuses on relaxation and relief of muscle discomfort, Rolfing is aimed at improving body alignment and functioning.

 Rolfers empower their clients through clear communication, while responding appropriately to feedback in order to establish a safe pace and comfortable depth of work.
 These skills and techniques increase the Rolfer's effectiveness in working with many common structural problems.

 After your 10 sessions and 3 movement (optional).
 Ideally, you will not received any work for at least 4-6 months.
-If any unexpected events happened: an injury, car accident, surgery, etc. You might need to stop by, for post rolfing work, only to maintain and keep moving forward.
+If any unexpected events happens, an injury, car accident, surgery, etc. You might need to stop by, for post rolfing work, only to maintain, heal and keep moving forward.